Steelton police reminding residents of farm animal ordinance

 STEELTON, Pa.
 (WHTM) — Police are reminding residents about an ordinance that prevents certain animals from living in the borough.

-They recently investigated several cases involving farm animals in neighborhoods and Sgt.
+They recently investigated several cases involving farm animals in neighborhoods.
+Sgt.
 Bill Shaub says the ordinance clearly states the types of animals that are not allowed in the borough.

 “Pigs, horses, geese, ducks, goats, sheep and other such animals larger than an average dog should not be harbored in the borough limits,” Shaub said.
 “We want to get the word out so that residents have enough time to remove and take them to a more appropriated place.”